rondlite/reaction-docs/public-docs/concepts-products.md

 title: Products, Variants, and Options
 ---

-When we use the term **“product”** in Reaction Commerce, we are referring to a single type of thing that is available in a shop catalog, for example, a pair of Best Brand shoes, model B. A product cannot be directly ordered, though.
+When we use the term **“product”** in Demand Cluster, we are referring to a single type of thing that is available in a shop catalog, for example, a pair of Best Brand shoes, model B. A product cannot be directly ordered, though.
 Each product must have at least one **“variant”** added to it.

 ## Variants